brix-ag/camunda-connector-utils/README.md

 - Possibility to specify property classes for dropdown values, by default those properties are only visible if the corresponding choice is selected
 - Group names can be provided for the choice classes, so the group is set automatically too
 - Provides an easily extendable collection of classes to deserialize delimited collections
+- Request can also be split by group with the `@PropertyGroup` annotation
+- Provides a deserializer that can handle all the partitions automatically

 # How to Use It?

 All you have to do is annotate the request class with `@TemplateDefinition` and its fields with `@PropertyDefinition`.
 Set the required properties for the annotations and the optional ones if needed.
 Anything that might be confusing should be annotated with javadoc.
 Optionally add a post processor (only required for very special cases).
 Then either manually execute the template generator or integrate with maven (see below, also for the arguments).

+The [Mail Thymeleaf Connector](https://github.com/brix-ag/mail-thymeleaf-connector) uses partitioning by group and many other features and can be used as an example.

 # Simple Example

 A connector that lets you log in or log out.
 The ACME Session Connector returns a token on log in which is required to log out a user.

-Since v1.1 it is possible to group the request.
+Since v1.1 it is possible to group the request by choice.
 This improved version is shown below.

-Choices were improved with v1.3, a [state-of-the-art implementation](#state-of-the-art-example) using this new `choiceEnum` feature can be found below.
+Choices were improved with v1.3, the third [example](#choice-enum-example) is using this new `choiceEnum` feature and can be found below.

-With the introduction of the `@PropertyGroup` annotation in v1.4 it is possible to split the request class by groups (or anything) and not just by choices.
-The [mail thymeleaf connector](https://github.com/brix-ag/mail-thymeleaf-connector) uses all those features.
+All examples are implementing the same simple connector except for minor differences because some things are done manually in one example and automatically in others which can lead to different values but the functionality is still the same.

 ## Form